An essay donated by Dave Wilson

 - Whether evolution is discredited because it is “just a theory”, and

-- Whether other theories of the origin of the species should be taught alongside evolution—in particular, Creation Science or the theory of Intelligent Design.
+- Whether other theories of the origin of the species should be taught alongside evolution—in particular, Creation Science and/or the theory of Intelligent Design.

 Some Christians are deeply concerned that the theory of evolution represents a major threat to their religious beliefs and all those things for which these religious beliefs provide a foundation—ethics and morals, the place of Man in the universe, the nature of God, and so forth.
 As an Agnostic, I am rather poorly qualified to address these matters, but there are a few points I’d like to make.